We’re kind of excited.

 This link is a good starting point though.

-This material is very easy to work with, because itâs thick enough that you can make a butt joint without your screws pulling through.
-Pocket hole joints are also really easy compared to thinner and poorer quality plywood.
-We also loved that the melamine backing comes in different colours and help it look polished without finishing.
+We also loved that the melamine backing comes in different colours and helps make it look polished without needing any finishing.
 Avoiding any varnish or paint is a pretty massive time saver.

-The downside is that itâs a little heavy⊠Youâll need to cut âswiss cheeseâ holes in large pieces to keep weight down.
+The downside is that it’s a little heavy… You’ll need to cut “swiss cheese” holes in large pieces to keep weight down.
+If you’re strategic you should be able to remove ~40% of the material without significant structural losses.

 Electrical System